Tamil Nadu geography for Tnpsc and Upsc exams. This includes features such as mountains, plateaus, plains and coastal regions.

 Plains

-The coastal plains of Tamil Nadu are also called Coromandel or Cholamandalam plain.
+The coastal plains of Tamil Nadu are also called the Coromandel or Cholamandalam plain.
 It extends from Chennai to Kanyakumari.

 The sand dunes formed along the coast of Ramanathapuram and Thoothukudi districts are called Teri.
 Coral rocks are found at the head of the Gulf of Mannar in the eastern coastal plain.